Correlated normal state fermiology and topological superconductivity in UTe2: introduction

 Not only the superconducting state of UTe$_2$ but also its normal state exhibits intriguing characteristics such as heavy fermionic behavior with highly enhanced effective mass~\cite{ran:2019:UTe2} and Kondo resonance~\cite{jiao:2020:nature} arising from strong electron correlation.
-Moreover, the normal state of UTe$_2$ is paramagnetic but is proximate to a ferromagnetic quantum critical point, contrary to other U-based superconductors with robust ferromagnetism.
-This indicates that the fermiology of the correlated paramagnetic normal state under strong ferromagnetic spin fluctuations can be the quintessential factor governing the unconventional superconductivity of UTe$_2$, which requires solid theoretical verification.
+Moreover, the normal state of UTe$_2$ is paramagnetic but is under strong magnetic fluctuations without long-range order, contrary to other U-based superconductors with robust ferromagnetism.
+This indicates that the fermiology of the correlated paramagnetic normal state under strong spin fluctuations can be the quintessential factor governing the unconventional superconductivity of UTe$_2$, which requires solid theoretical verification

 Here we reveal the fermiology of the correlated normal state of UTe$_2$ and the resulting spin-triplet superconductivity with nontrivial topological properties.
 Using density functional theory (DFT) plus dynamical mean field theory (DMFT) calculations with angular momentum-dependent self-energy corrections, we show that the Kondo effect drives the formation of hybridized bands between U $5f$ and conduction electrons, leading to a drastic change in the Fermi surface (FS).
 Namely, at low temperature $T$, we obtain a large correlated FS enclosing the $\Gamma$ point arising from the Kondo effect.
 The emergence of the correlated FS can not only explain the observed heavy fermion physics but also reconcile various types of unconventional superconducting behavior as follows.
 First, the geometry of the correlated FS can host topological superconducting phases when odd-parity pairing is developed.
 Second, by solving the linearized Eliashberg equations with the random phase approximation, we show that odd-parity spin-triplet superconducting channels become the leading instability due to strong ferromagnetic spin fluctuations.
 Moreover, two pairs of odd-parity channels appear as accidentally degenerate solutions, which can naturally explain the multicomponent superconductivity with broken time-reversal symmetry~\cite{hayes:2020}.
 Interestingly, we find that the time-reversal breaking superconducting state is a Weyl superconductor in which the positions of Weyl points vary depending on the relative magnitude of nearly degenerate pairing solutions with the trajectories bounded by the correlated FS.
 We believe that the fermiology of the correlated normal state we discovered provides a unified way of understanding the unconventional superconductivity of UTe$_2$.